-A very early pregnancy loss occurs when an egg has been fertilised but, for one reason or another, it doesn’t go on to become an established pregnancy.
+A very early miscarriage occurs when an egg is fertilised by sperm, but for one reason or another, doesn’t go on to become an established pregnancy.

 This is an extremely common event.
 In fact, it’s thought that a whopping 60% of human conceptions are lost before a woman even misses her period!
 (1).

-Half of these very early pregnancy losses occur before the fertilised egg has implanted in the uterus lining and half are thought to occur after implantation (implantation is when the fertilised egg burrows into the uterus lining, about 7 – 10 days after ovulation).
+Half of these very early pregnancy losses occur before the fertilised egg has implanted in the uterus lining.
+Half are thought to occur after implantation (implantation is when the fertilised egg burrows into the uterus lining, about 8 – 10 days after ovulation).

 If a pregnancy is lost before implantation, your period will come as normal, and you’ll never know that conception had occurred.

 But if a pregnancy is lost after implantation, this can cause a delayed period.

-Once the fertilised egg has implanted in the uterus lining, it starts producing hCG – the hormone that pregnancy tests measure.
-This hormone triggers your body to hold on to your uterus lining, rather than to lose it as a period.
+Once the fertilised egg has implanted in the uterus lining, it starts producing hCG.
+HCG is the hormone that pregnancy tests measure.
+This hormone triggers your body to hold on to your uterus lining, rather than lose it as a period.

-So during the time that hCG is being produced after implantation, it sends your body a message to NOT have a period.
+So during the time that hCG is produced after implantation, it sends your body a message to NOT have a period.
 The longer the implanted embryo grows and produces hCG, the longer you’ll go without a period.

 In the case of a very early miscarriage, once the embryo stops developing the hCG levels drop, and this will be followed by a bleed.
 This bleed can come just a few days after your period was due.

 What exactly is a ‘late’ period?